Loren1994/JetPackBase/README.md

 # JetPackBase
-Expect : use Lifecycle/Navigation/LiveData/ViewModel/Paging/Room/WorkerManager to build BaseProject that only fragment.
+Expect : use Lifecycle/Navigation/LiveData/ViewModel/Paging/Room/WorkerManager to build MVVM BaseProject that only fragment.